-Marketing Management Technology
+Marketing Management Technology : Online

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-As a first year student, you will need to take the placement test.
-This test does not affect your admission; however, the results are essential for your proper placement in classes.
-You must complete the placement test before you may register for English or mathematics courses.
-All placement tests are given free of charge.
+As a first-year student, you will complete an English assessment and a mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
+These assessments do not affect your admission; however, the results are essential for your proper placement in classes.
+You must complete these assessments before you register for English or mathematics courses.

 To be successful in marketing management technology, you should be creative, highly motivated, customer-oriented, flexible and decisive.
-The ability to communicate persuasively, both orally and in writing, with managers, staff, and the public is vital.
+The ability to communicate persuasively, both orally and in writing, with managers, staff and the public is vital.
 Must be able to effectively interact with internal supervisors and hourly employees as well as external vendors and clients.

 You may pursue many different careers.
 Some of your opportunities for employment include the following: